 According to New Jersey law, once a birth mother has signed the legal documents necessary for adoption, the consent is then considered to be both valid and final.
 As such her parental rights are terminated permanently.
 Conversely, a birth mother does have the legal right to change her mind before signing the legal consent form.
 Once the consent has been given for the adoption, the consent itself can be executed as long as the period of 72 hours has passed.
 It should also be mentioned that the law states that the biological father must be given a fair opportunity to consent as well by mandating that he be notified in writing as to the plan to place the child up for adoption.
 If the father denies paternity, this also allows the birth mother to be put up for adoption as well.

 Adopting a child is a very noble endeavor with the power to change a child’s entire life.
-If you are considering adoption and still have more questions, contact us at (908) 879-9499 and schedule an appointment for a free consultation.
+If you are considering adoption and still have more questions, contact us at (908) 879-9499 and schedule an appointment for a case evaluation.
 We look forward to serving you.